aisha-diamondage/fl63-innovation/rna-seq/scripts/README.md

+## count_nuc_fold.py

+### This is a streamlit app that is used to create upset plots.
+This tool is menat to answer the question: are the genes that are differentially expressed between "treatment" and vector unique to each treatment, or are they artifacts and appear in most differentiall analysis?

+- It allows the user to select significance cut-offs from the RNA-Seq analysis (treatment v vector).
+- It creates upset plots of all genes that pass the set cut-offs in ALL treatment conditions.
+- Counts all codon occurrence in the CDS of the genes for all treatment codons in the genes that are differentially expressed.
+- Provides a table summary of ALL genes that are significantly expressed across all treatment conditions vs vector.
+In this table, the count of each codon in each gene is provided, along with a T/F notations for whether this gene was significantlly differentially expressed int his treatment condition.

 ## tai_plot.py

 ### This is the streamlit script that performs stAI downstream analysis.
-### This tool is meant to answer the question: is there any correlation or enrichment in the genes that are differentially expressed between our "treatment" conditions and the vector?
+This tool is meant to answer the question: is there any correlation or enrichment in the genes that are differentially expressed between our "treatment" conditions and the vector?

 - It allows the user to select a treatment condition.
 - The user then selects significance cut-offs from the RNA-Seq analysis (treatment v vector).
 - Counts codon occurrence in the CDS of the genes that are significantly differentially expressed.